 Hempen’s Placement Volunteerships offer the chance to build and exchange skills in the cooperative and community for an agreed period of time.
 Volunteers learn and grow both personally and professionally whilst making a structured and meaningful contribution to the cooperative.
 The volunteerships are an exchange of skills and experiences for the mutual benefit of both the volunteer and the cooperative.

 Keep an eye out for volunteering placement updates here.

 Kickstart is a government initiative specifically aimed to offer young people (16-24) a stepping stone into their chosen sector of work.

 Hempen is excited to be offering 3 distinct Kickstart training opportunities this Spring.
-We hope the placements will give the successful applicants the opportunity to deep-dive into a workers cooperative and develop skills that can be used with us and beyond!
+We hope the placements will give the successful applicants the opportunity to deep-dive into a worker cooperative and develop skills that can be used with us and beyond!

 Updates on placements will be posted here.

 Ready?
 Set?!
 Great!

 Just fill in this application form and we’ll get back to you as soon as we can.

 Remember, we want to do all we can to help you fully participate in the cooperative!
 Please let us know if you have access needs.
 We will do what we can to accommodate!

 Most of the information you need can be found in our FAQs here.